SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab.md

   cd teams-tab-webpart
   ```

-3. Create a new client-side web part solution by running the Yeoman SharePoint Generator:
+3. Create a new client-side web part solution by running the Yeoman SharePoint Generator.
+Notice that we are using the `plusbeta` switch as the capability in still in **preview**:

   ```
-  yo @microsoft/sharepoint
+  yo @microsoft/sharepoint --plusbeta
   ```

 4. When prompted: